Hong Kong as a Safe Harbor Amid the “Attack of Debt Tsunami”

 Contrasting to other advanced economies, Hong Kong’s fiscal position remains much healthier despite a series of pandemic relief measures undertaken, with its extraordinarily low debt-to-GDP ratio of 42 percent as compared to, say, 95 percent for Europe and 136 percent for the US.

 In addition, Hong Kong’s public reserves can also be said to be “affluent”, which is equivalent to 23 months of its government expenditure.
-Most importantly, despite the fact that Hong Kong has all along been implementing a low interest rate policy, there doesn’t seem to be currently any pressure for the government to raise taxes in the foreseeable future.
+Most importantly, despite the fact that Hong Kong has all along been implementing a low interest rate policy, there doesn’t seem to be currently any pressure for the government to raise taxes in the foreseeable future and the latest Hong Kong budget shows the strong pro-business stance of the government.

 As many people may remember, before the pandemic struck, many economies were eager in cutting their tax rates in order to spurring their economic growth and attracting foreign investors.
 But now, there is indeed a possibility that these governments may increase their tax rates back to the original levels or beyond the levels amid the debt tsunami.